 Gudi Padwa is the Hindu New Year in Marathi culture as per traditional lunar calendar followed in

 Maharashtra.
-Gudi Padwa 2016 Date is April 8.
+Gudi Padwa 2017 Date is March 28.
 It is observed mainly in Maharashtra, Goa and parts of Karnataka.
-As per traditional Marathi calendar, this New Year is the Durmukhi Nama Samvatsar and the Shri Shalivahan Shak 1938 begins on the day.
+As per traditional Marathi calendar, this New Year is the Hevilambi Nama Samvatsar and the Shri Shalivahan Shak 1939 begins on the day.
 The first month in the Marathi calendar is Chaitra and Gudi Padwa is observed on Chaitra 1 or the first day of Chaitra.
 The most important event on the day is the hoisting of the Gudhi (victory flags) in front of the homes.

 There numerous reasons for observing Gudi Padwa - the most important legends are the defeat of Shakas by Shaliavahan and some people observe it to commemorate the victories of Chatrapati Shivaji Maharaj.